jina-ai/docs/chapters/tutorials/index.rst

     :depth: 3

-We will use th `hello world chatbot <https://github.com/jina-ai/jina#run-quick-demo>`_ for this tutorial.
+We will use the `hello world chatbot <https://github.com/jina-ai/jina#run-quick-demo>`_ for this tutorial.
 You can find the complete code `here <https://github.com/jina-ai/jina/tree/master/jina/helloworld/chatbot>`_ and we will go step by step.

 At the end of this tutorial, you will have your own chatbot.
 You will use text as an input and get a text result as output.
 For this example, we will use a `covid dataset <https://www.kaggle.com/xhlulu/covidqa>`_.
-You will understand how every part of this example works and how you could create new apps with different datasets on your own.
+You will understand how every part of this example works and how you can create new apps with different datasets on your own.

 Set-up & overview
 ----------------------------------